-Community Center: A place, structure, area, or other facility used to provide fraternal, cultural, social, educational, or recreational programs or activities, such as an HOA facility.
-This includes swimming pools, tennis courts, and similar facilities, open to the public or a designated part of the public, and which may be publicly or privately owned.
+Community center: A place, structure, area, or other facility used for and providing provide fraternal, cultural, social, educational, or recreational programs or activities, or such as an HOA facility.
+This includes swimming pools, tennis courts, and similar facilities of a homeowners association, open to the public or a designated part of the public, and which may be publicly or privately owned.